jmartini89/proxyc/README.md

 it's executed through `systemctl` when activity is detected on `proxy listening port` and no client is connected at the moment

 #
+### Compatibility
+* Written and tested on Linux using the GNU C Library
+* Behaviour with BSD Library is undefined

+#
 ### Why?
 Why not!
 Fun little project to learn a lot about TCP and sockets.<br />
 I was searching for something like this.
 A friend suggested to write it myself and here we are.<br />